chakchurina/video_transcript_analysis/README.md

 Hello, Brask Team!

 Thank you for the opportunity and the test assignment!
-It was genuinely fun and quite engaging.
+It was genuinely fun and engaging.

 You requested an explorative analysis, but as a practice-oriented person, I discovered during my research that video segmentation was possible, so I went ahead and implemented it.